tc39/proposal-eventual-send/README.md

 After `p` is resolved to `q`, the delayed `foo` invocation should be forwarded to `q` and trap to `q`'s `unresolvedHandler`.
 Although a shim could monkey patch the `Promise` constructor to provide an altered `resolve` function which does that, there are plenty of internal resolution steps that would bypass it.
 There is no way for a shim to detect that unresolved unhandled promise `p` has been resolved to unresolved handled `q` by one of these.
 Instead, the `foo` invocation will languish until a round trip fulfills `q`, thus
    * losing the benefits of promises pipelining,
    * arriving after messages that should have arrived after it.

+## Syntactic Support

+A separate [Wavy Dot Proposal](https://github.com/Agoric/proposal-wavy-dot) proposes a more convenient syntax for the calling the new internal methods proposed here.
+However, this proposal is value even without the wavy dot syntax.